bigbrett/wolfHSM-docs/src/chapter06-server-library.md

 ## Cryptographic

-wolfHSM uses wplfCrypt for all cryptographic operations, these incude Chinese mandated ones such as SM2, SM3 and SM3.
-It also supports post-quantum cryptography such as Kyber, LMS, XMSS.
+wolfHSM uses wolfCrypt for all cryptographic operations, which means wolfHSM can offload any algorithm supported by wolfCypt to run on the wolfHSM server.
+This includes the Chinese government mandated ShāngMì ciphers (SM2, SM3, SM4), as well as post-quantum algorithms such as Kyber, LMS, XMSS, and more!